 My specialty is academic copyediting and developmental editing for a variety of disciplines.
 I have edited books, journal articles, grant proposals, book proposals, dissertations, and more.
 My goal is to partner with you to create high-quality writing that best serves the reader, making academic topics understandable to both the expert and the general reader.

-Clients include faculty from MIT, Stanford, Northeastern, Rochester Institute of Technology, University of Washington, and others.
-Their manuscripts have been published by Yale University Press, Wiley Blackwell, Palgrave Macmillan, and various journals.
-Publisher clients include Princeton University Press, RIT Press, and Baylor University Press.
+Clients include faculty from Harvard TH Chan School of Public Health, MIT, Stanford, Northeastern, Rochester Institute of Technology, and University of Washington.
+Their manuscripts have been published by Yale University Press, Wiley Blackwell, Palgrave Macmillan, and various peer-reviewed journals.
+Publisher clients include Princeton University Press and RIT Press.

 WordWise Academic Editing